Alloy demonstration templates

 The Alloy templates feature a customized rendering of content areas.

-To support the design requirements for the Alloy website, we implemented a class called AlloyContentAreaRenderer
+To support the design requirements for the Alloy website, implement a class called AlloyContentAreaRenderer

 for custom rendering of content areas.
 See the CustomizedRenderingInitialization

-class to see how we make CMS use our custom renderer for all content areas.
+class to see how you make CMS use a custom renderer for all content areas.

 Error handling